Ideas on at-home fitness goals? All I can think of is increasing push-ups or plank time. Thanks! -Kate

 And now for a few less-taxing things…

 Full body “scan” or “relaxation”

 If you’ve ever dabbled in meditation, this has probably come up: that thing where you relax your extremities one by one, then your limbs, then your butt, then your neck, etc. etc. until you are fully putty in your own hands.
 As someone who lately goes around with one trap muscle so cranked up my shoulder is in my ear, I could stand to do a lot more of this, in addition to stretching and warming up in general.
 In my ideal world, I’d do this every night before I fell asleep and enjoy the deepest slumber of my entire life, each night more log-like than the one before.
 (If you hate this particular version, search “fully body scan relaxation” to find a session of the right length and with a voice that doesn’t annoy you.)

 Develop your "resting squat"

-This is something I’m admittedly disproportionately curious about, but it’s a distinctly Western thing to sit default to sitting at rest only when there's a chair around, and many people in many countries prefer the resting position of a full squat.
+This is something I’m admittedly disproportionately curious about, but it’s a distinctly Western thing to default to sitting at rest only when there's a chair around, and many people in many countries prefer the resting position of a full squat.
 I aspire to this so much and believe it would fix everything about me.

-You might not be able to even get into this position, particularly if you sit a lot, so learning to just do it in the first place can really help develop a lot of lower body mobility.
+You might not be able to even get into this position, particularly if you sit in a chair a lot, so learning to just do it in the first place can really help develop a lot of lower body mobility.
 Also, if you do want to lift weights someday, investing time in learning to do this will help you be able to do a weighted barbell squat.
 The video above includes not just some information about the resting squat, but mobility exercises to help you learn to do it.

-This program suggests trying to do it every day for 30 days, but in my estimation, that first day of 30 minutes will be so hard and mess you up so much you’ll never want to try again.
+This program suggests trying to do it for 30 minutes every day for 30 days, but in my estimation, that first day of 30 minutes will be so hard and mess you up so much you’ll never want to try again.
 It would be a lot easier to try to do a minute or two at a time and then, let’s say, build on it with an additional minute each day.